nanoporetech/katuali/docs/examples.rst

     cd ${BCDIR}
     source ~/git/pomoxis/venv/bin/activate
     seqkit fq2fa /path/to/basecalls.fastq > basecalls.fasta
-    # these next two steps are only required if you wish to use signal-level polishers such as nanopolish.
+    # these next two steps are only required if you wish to use nanopolish.
     ln -s /path/to/sequencing_summary.txt sequencing_summary.txt
     ln -s /path/to/fast5 reads
     cd ${START}